idan57/playlist-creator/README.md

 ## Overview
 Our API is was created as part of the course "Introduction to Optimization" with Ariel Rosenfeld at Bar-Ilan University.

+You should run the following with the flags below: python  {PATH TO SITE-PACKAGES}/playlist-creator/run.py

 You are able to run our API by providing the following as args:

 -h, --help            show this help message and exit \